$q$-Derivative Grammar: Abstract

 \section{Abstract}

-The concept of {\it context-free grammar} in Combinatorics was first introduced by Chen in 1993.
-In 1996, Dumont significantly extended the theory of context-free grammars to a variety of other combinatorial models.
+Context-free grammars, originating in computer science, are related to enumerative combinatorics through two distinct lines of development pioneered by Sch\"utzenberger and Chen, respectively.
+In the framework established by Sch\"utzenberger and Delest–Sch\"utzenberger–Viennot, unambiguous grammars are translated into functional equations for ordinary generating functions.
+Inspired by Rota’s umbral calculus, Chen later developed a grammatical calculus by associating each context-free grammar with a formal derivative operator.
+Dumont further developed this method through numerous combinatorial interpretations of grammars with finite and infinite alphabets.
 Substantial progress in this direction has been achieved over the last decade.
-In this paper, we introduce a $q$-analogue of context-free grammars, which we call the {\it $q$-derivative grammar}.
-We establish the basic framework of $q$-grammars and develop the $q$-grammar calculus for computing $q$-exponential generating functions associated with $q$-grammars.
+In this paper, we introduce a $q$-analogue of grammatical calculus, which we call the {\it $q$-derivative grammar}.
+We establish the basic framework of $q$-grammars and develop the $q$-grammatical calculus for computing $q$-exponential generating functions associated with $q$-grammars.
 Concrete $q$-grammars are constructed to study $q$-Eulerian, $q$-Roselle and $q$-Andr\'e polynomials, including their generating functions and recurrences.
 This work extends the grammatical method to the $q$-setting and opens up new research directions.